 With a nod to Jacques Tati and the Swedish miserablist Roy Andersson, the new films are deadpan delights that take place in an odd world where no-one speaks – a world made up of absurdist pursuits and irrational indifference.
+They have played at the London Short Film Festival, C the Film Edinburgh, Souvenirs From Earth and been picked up by a wide variety of media outlets including the French newspaper Liberation, The Idler Magazine, CryptoMag, Digital Review...
 Check them out and find out more here.

 Karen Martinez's short drama AFTER MAS, a Trinidad/UK co-production, produced with support from the Trinidad & Tobago Film Company and The Print Room, London, won an award for Best Short Film at its first festival screening at the Trinidad + Tobago Film Festival in September 2013.
 The 19-minute drama tells the story of a love that flourishes under the cover of darkness on the streets of Port-of-Spain, during the night of J'Ouvert (the eve of Carnival).
 But in the cold light of day, can these lovers stay true to their desires?

 Check out the trailer and more info on the dedicated AFTER MAS site here!

 UK charity Odanadi commissioned us to make a two short promotional films for the London-based MARGINAL VOICES theatre project that works with trafficked women, helping them to get back on their feet using groundbreaking theatre techniques.
 Selected for the Trinidad + Tobago Film Festival.
 Check them out below.